gregory-james-smith/aule-design/specification.md

 # Chips

-Use square chips from M2.
+Use square chips from M3.
+Chips either have no fill and an outline or half tone fill and no outline.

 | M3 chip | Description |
 |-|-|